We are a trusted seller of Google, ensuring quality and reliability

 Get your booking confirmed instantly

-The Hell Hot Spring Museum (地狱泉ミュージアム) is located in Kannawa, Beppu, focusing on the question, "Why are hot springs called hell?" and the story of how rainwater combines with minerals underground and transforms into hot springs over a long period of time.
-The museum uses immersive visual and sound performances to help visitors rediscover that hot springs are actually a gift from nature, and to learn about the lifestyle and community spirit that has developed in Beppu and Kannawa throughout history.
+The Hell Hot Spring Museum (地狱泉ミュージアム) is located in Kannawa, Beppu.
+It focuses on the question, "Why are hot springs called hell?" and explains how rainwater combines with minerals underground to transform into hot springs over time.
+The museum uses immersive visual and sound performances to help visitors rediscover that hot springs are a gift from nature, while also learning about the lifestyle and community spirit of Beppu and Kannawa.

 These tickets can't be rescheduled or cancelled.